 * CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.

 Served as lead counsel in representing Sony Pictures Entertainment Inc., actor/writer Adam Sandler and writer Judd Apatow, et al., in a copyright, trademark and unfair competition suit in federal court in New York.
 The firm successfully obtained summary judgment of copyright and trademark rights on behalf of Sony Pictures Entertainment Inc., rejecting claims of film and advertising infringements and lighting the way for the movie You Don’t Mess With The Zohan.
-The Court of Appeals for the Second Circuit affirmed the district court's grant of summary judgment to our client.
+The Court of Appeals for the Second Circuit affirmed the district court's grant of summary judgment to our client and the Supreme Court denied cert.
 Cabell v.
 Sony Pictures Entm’t, Inc. 714 F. Supp.
 2d 452 (S.D.N.Y.
 2010), aff’d, No. 10-2690-CV, 2011 U.S. App.
 LEXIS 13057 (2d Cir.
 June 24, 2011).